jerseroman/are-we-alone-in-the-universe/README.md

 ## What this project is not

-This calculator is not a deterministic prediction, an observational exoplanet catalogue, or evidence for extraterrestrial life.
+The calculator should not be interpreted as a deterministic prediction, an observational census, a validation of planetary habitability, or evidence for extraterrestrial life.
+Its results are model-derived, assumption-dependent estimates intended for transparent exploration of uncertainty rather than for confirming habitable or inhabited worlds.
-It is a structured modelling tool for exploring assumptions about modelled Earth-like candidates, uncertainty, and cosmic scale.

 ## Repository structure